 We’re sorry, this product is temporarily out of stock

 Dabbling with different software?
 The Anivia W5 Webcam plays well with just about any video software you throw at it, making it the ideal choice for testing out new programs.

 Related: Our reviewers highly recommend the Anivia 1080P HD Webcam W8 review

-The Anivia Webcam W5 uses a wide angle lens, capable of capturing two people at a time.
-Underneath the lends is a 2MP optical sensor, which takes decent but not good pictures.
-It’s relatively small, given its dimensions are 4 x 3 x 2.7 inches and weighing 4.8-oz.
+The Anivia Webcam W5 uses a wide-angle lens capable of capturing two people at a time.
+Underneath the lens is a 2MP optical sensor, which takes decent but not good pictures.
+It’s relatively small, given its dimensions are 4 x 3 x 2.7 inches, and weighs 4.8-oz, which is very similar to the Amcrest 1080p webcam.
 Be careful not to drop it!

 Lacking a tripod, the Anivia W5 Webcam’s image stability is fine.
-However, you have to keep the clip in a stable place, otherwise image stability takes a hit.
+However, you have to keep the clip in a stable place, or image stability takes a hit.

-While optical zoom and internal storage are missing, it makes up for it by having a wide, 90-degree viewing angle.
+While optical zoom and internal storage are missing, it makes up for them by having a wide, 90-degree viewing angle.
+If you need a wider viewing angle, the HZQDLN 1080p HD Webcam has 110-degree.
 Since it has built-in stereo microphones, sound quality gets a bump up, provided you have an environment suitable for recording.
 It comes close to the Logitech C270 Widescreen HD Webcam in terms of audio quality.